 The building managers, Newport Realty, had left the doorknob broken for an unreasonable amount of time, according to Maraka’s lawyers.
 When Marak sued the building manager, the jury awarded him $200,000 for medical expenses, $750,000 for his wife, along with $2 million for his pain and suffering.

 Now, even with some more background, the lawsuit’s award seems quite steep.
 However, Marak was not only out of work for 6 months, he permanently lost the full use of his thumb.
 This means that he can no longer work in his field.
 In addition to losing his profession, Marak’s thumb prevents him from doing a lot of basic things like throwing and catching a ball.

-When juries award plaintiff’s due diligence, they must consider the impact on the individual’s entire life.
+When juries award a plaintiff’s due diligence, they must consider the impact on the individual’s entire life.
 Often when damages reach into the millions, it’s likely because the impact has permanent and life-long consequences.

 Aunt Sues Her 12 Year Old Nephew Over A Hug

 An Upper East Side aunt sued her young nephew for breaking her wrist when he hugged her too hard at his 8 birthday party.
 Recollections of the incident in the media say the aunt blamed the nephew because he knew of her body’s delicate state, yet still jumped into her arms for a hug upon her arrival.

 Now, it is true that the aunt, Jennifer Connell, sued her own family.
 However, it wasn’t the family Connell wanted to sue– it was the family’s home insurance.
 After her health insurance only offered one dollar for medical bills, Connell had to find other means of compensation.